Carbonate Species vs. pH (Open System)

 Results

 Table.
-The table summarizes the titration calculations at 25.
-It contains the amount of HCl or NaOH to achieve the pH, the carbonate speciation, the ionic strength (I in mM), and the alkalinity (Alk in meq/L).
+The table below summarizes the titration calculations at 25.
+It contains the amount of HCl or NaOH to achieve the target pH, the carbonate speciation, the ionic strength (I in mM), and the alkalinity (Alk in meq/L).
 Here, CO2 stands for the composite carbonic acid; this value remains constant throughout the whole titration.1

 table of carbonate speciation as a function of pH